Free early education and childcare

 • Child has left care under an adoption order, special guardianship order or a child arrangements order.

-Child with Special Educational Needs and/or Disability as defined by:
+Criterion C: Children with Special Educational Needs and/or Disability

 • Children in receipt of Disability Living Allowance (DLA).